vivianakotoadjepong/TTDCapsNet/README.md

 ## Results

-We perform various ablation experiments to prove the efficacy of TTDCapsNet. the following figures depicts  accuracy curves TTDCapsNet and the baseline model on CIFAR-10(first) and fashion-MNIST (second):
+We performed different ablation experiments to prove the efficiency of TTDCapsNet. the following figures depicts  accuracy curves for TTDCapsNet and the baseline model on CIFAR-10(first) and fashion-MNIST (second):
 <p align="center">
 <img src="figures/Cifar 10 Traning and Validation Accuracy.png" width="350">
 </p>